kirilft/Chromium/README.md

 # Chromium

+>[!IMPORTANT]
+> Chromium is the project name for Kasai.tech
+> This is the Frontend for kiri's website
+> it is run on nginx and qm2

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.11.

 ## Development server